-7. How many PSA employees are involved in assessing each MPTS determination and is a PSA lawyer always involved in making the decision whether to appeal?
-Please see below in response to your additional questions: 8.
-Are there any differences in the manner in which the PSA's consideration of an appeal against a MPTS determination differs from the manner in which the PSA considers an appeal against the decision of fitness to practise tribunals of other healthcare regulators?
-9. In the calendar year of 2017, the Authority looked at 4346 cases.
+s are involved in assessing each MPTS determination Please see below in response to your s are involved in assessing each MPTS determination s involved in making the decision whether to appeal?
+Please see below in response to your additional questions: 9.
+In the calendar year of 2017, the Authority looked at 4346 cases.
 Of those, 408 were GMC cases.
 Therefore, we considered 3938 cases from the other 8 regulators.
-As above, this is a graduated process and is dependent on the level of scrutiny.
+10. As above, this is a graduated process and is dependent on the level of scrutiny.
 11. We are unable to provide you with the date ranges as this is not detailed in our database and therefore not recorded information.
 12. Six of the scrutiny team have law degrees and five are solicitors.
 We have various regular training sessions and use internal documents and manuals to ensure consistency, but these are not disclosable.
-24 July The following request was made: We provide the following response: 2018 In response to my question 5 below, you replied "The Authority considers all of these except audio recordings of hearings."
+We provide the following response: ow, you replied "The Authority considers all of these ngs."
 That only answers part of my question.
-I also asked whether all documents and evidence (i.e. written determinations, transcripts of Please see below in response to your additional questions: oral evidence, witness statements and other documents) were considered in all cases or only in some cases, and if in only some cases please provide information on the breakdown into proportion of cases when each was considered.
-For example, in some Initial reviews involve consideration of the panel's decision only cases is only the determination reviewed and if the sanction seems sufficient to the reviewer, no further action is taken?
-A case review is not an initial review and always involves consideration of other documentation besides the panel's decision, In response to question 7 you have said that there is a team of 10 involved in reviewing FtP decisions of all regulators, but it is not possible to say how many employees are involved in looking at individual cases. such as transcripts, exhibits etc. 3.
-We do not hold the information you have
+I also devidence (i.e. written determinations, transcripts of s and other documents) were considered in all cases nly some cases please provide information on the es when each was considered.
+For example, in some eviewed and if the sanction seems sufficient to the en?
+2. A case review is not an initial review and always involves consideration of other documentation besides the panel's decision, ve said that there is a team of 10 involved in reviewing at it is not possible to say how many employees are ases. such as transcripts, exhibits etc. 3.
+We do not hold the information you have bellaring and a real particular and a second and a second and a second and a second